AAU-ASE24W-group-E/crowd-library/docs/domain-analysis/roles.md

 ### User roles

+## User
+  - A general User of the crowd library
 ## Book Owner
   - User that has a personal library in which they can add books (delete, update...)
 ## Reader